evilthreads669966/EvadeMe/README.md

 }
 ```
 ## Important To Know
+- evade is a suspension function
-- amy code inside of the evade scoping function is safe from analysis.
+- any code inside of the evade scoping function is safe from analysis.
 - evade is a KTX function with a receiver of type context
 - evade by default assumes that your are passing a function uses internet
     - If you have a payload that does not require internet then you can pass in false to evade